 Thamel Street Scene

 At the heart of Old Kathmandu lies the tourist hub of Thamel.
-It's a buzzing and vibrant district, that's a shopping haven and ambient place to chill out.
+It's a buzzing and vibrant district, that's a shopping haven and atmospheric place to chill out post-trek.

 Nepali Masks for Sale

 These eye catching Nepali masks, carved out of wood, can be found all over Thamel and make great gifts.